Our Customers Trust Our Decades Of Knowledge And Experience

 Jeannie Benavente is certified by the Arizona Supreme Court as a Legal Document Preparer (AZCLDP #81429) with more than 30 years of experience preparing legal documents and working with top attorneys in a wide variety of practice areas, including civil litigation and community association law.

 We work with an amazing group of experts who are specialists in their field – from court runners to title research consultants to property asset locators.
-Accuracy and efficiency are top priority so our clients feel confident.
+Accuracy and efficiency are top priorities so our clients feel confident.

 What does the LDP certification mean?
 The Arizona Supreme Court only grants certification to entities and individuals who have the requisite combination of education and experience, and who pass the Arizona Supreme Court’s examination and background investigation.

 Dahlia M. Rampolla spent 12 years as a Compliance Officer for the Arizona Attorney General’s Office, Civil Rights Division, investigating cases of discrimination in employment, housing, and public accommodation.
-She has worked as Judicial Assistant and Bailiff for the Pima County Consolidated Courts.
+She has worked as a Judicial Assistant and Bailiff for the Pima County Consolidated Courts.
 She currently works for a private law firm.
 She holds a B.A. in American Literature from the University of Puerto Rico and has worked as an English as a Second Language teacher in San Juan, Puerto Rico.
 Dahlia also volunteers her time at the Gut Check Foundation and is a member and contributor of the National Language Service Corps (NLSC) providing supplemental language resources to U.S. federal agencies on an as-needed basis.
 She is originally from Puerto Rico and has lived in Tucson, Arizona for the past 16 years with her husband and two sons.

 Our mission is clear